tabu-hr/tabu-db-api/doc/suggestions.md

 - **[DONE] Centralize Configuration (2025-02-27)**: Create a dedicated config module to handle environment variables instead of reading them directly in different files.
 This would prevent duplication and ensure consistency.

-- **Error Handling**: Implement a consistent error handling strategy with custom error classes rather than just logging and re-throwing errors.
+- **[DONE] Error Handling (2025-02-28)**: Implement a consistent error handling strategy with custom error classes rather than just logging and re-throwing errors.

 ## 2. Security Enhancements